Dean Henderson: 2022–2023: Loan to Nottingham Forest

-It was announced on 2 July 2022 that Henderson would be joining newly promoted Premier League club Nottingham Forest on loan for the 2022–23 season.
-On 14 August 2022, Henderson saved a penalty from Declan Rice and kept a clean sheet in a 1–0 win against West Ham as Forest won the first Premier League game played at the City Ground in 23 years.
+On 2 July 2022, Henderson joined newly promoted Premier League club Nottingham Forest on loan for the 2022–23 season.
+In an interview with TalkSport in August 2022, Henderson criticised his parent club over his lack of game time during the previous season.
+On 14 August 2022, during his second appearance for the club, Henderson saved a penalty from Declan Rice and kept a clean sheet in a 1–0 win against West Ham as Forest won the first Premier League game played at the City Ground in 23 years.
+Henderson remained the club's starting goalkeeper until he sustained a season-ending thigh injury during a 2–0 win over Leicester City on 14 January 2023.